-- i) Motivating farmers through an awareness campaign for watercourse improvement. - ii) Providing technical material to farmers for optimal utilization of water resources in the shape of technical manuals and operational guidelines.
+- i.
+Motivating farmers through an awareness campaign for watercourse improvement. - ii.
+Providing technical material to farmers for optimal utilization of water resources in the shape of technical manual and operational guidelines.

-1.2.3 Project Beneficiaries
+1.3 PROJECT BENEFICIARIES

-The Majority of the project's direct beneficiaries constitute the number of farmers (owners and tenants) growing crops and orchards on the watercourses improved under NPIWC-II.
-Assuming 35 farmers on each watercourse, the total number of farmers benefiting from the activity comes to 1.655 million.
-The same number will be benefited due to Water Users' Associations (WUAs) in terms of cooperative management of irrigation water.
-Moreover, 14,932 farmers will directly benefit from Water Storage Tanks, and 11,620 as recipients of Laser Land Leveling Units.
+Majority of the direct project beneficiaries constitute the number of farmers (owners as well as tenants) growing crops and orchards on the watercourses improved under NPIWC-II.
+Assuming 35 farmers on each watercourse, the total number of the farmers benefiting from the activity comes to 1.655 million.
+The same number will benefit due to Water Users' Associations (WUAs) in terms of cooperative management of irrigation water.
+Moreover, 14,932 will directly benefit from Water Storage Tanks and 11,620 as recipients of Laser Land Leveling Units.
 Thus, total gross direct beneficiaries are expected to be around 3.336 million households.
 However, net beneficiaries are expected to be 1.668 million.

-Taking family size at five, the total net population benefitting is expected to be 8.34 million people.
+Taking family size at five, total net population benefitting is expected to be 8.34 million people.

-1.2.4 Project Components
+1.4 PROJECT COMPONENTS

-The NPIWC-II project comprises of four components:
+The NPIWC-II comprises of four components: